demarius/aplomb/diary.md

 Alan said we could `&` the hash value. but how is a bucket chosen, anyway?
-It sounded like it's up to the client.
+It sounded like it's up to the client. oh right. whoever's got the bucket, cuz we're supposed to keep track of who has which buckets. duh. right.